Find Grad Schools

 • Extras Casting Director

-There were about 134,700 jobs for Talent Director in 2016 (in the United States).
+In 2016, there was an estimated number of 134,700 jobs in the United States for Talent Director.
 New jobs are being produced at a rate of 12.2% which is above the national average.
 The Bureau of Labor Statistics predicts 16,500 new jobs for Talent Director by 2026.
-There will be an estimated 14,100 positions for Talent Director per year.
+The BLS estimates 14,100 yearly job openings in this field.

 undefined